celestiaorg/docs/how-to-guides/quick-start.md

 #### Set the trusted hash

 Setting and syncing to a trusted hash and height means your light node will not sample the entire chain.
-This adds the trust assumption that you trust the entity where you get the hash and height from, in this case, the [P-OPS](https://pops.one)  team's consensus endpoint.
 This is useful when you want to sync your light node quickly.
+However, it's important to note that this adds the trust assumption that you trust the entity where you get the hash and height from, in this case, the [P-OPS](https://pops.one)  team's consensus endpoint.

 Let's set the trusted hash!